Holistic Cattle Grazing: Allan Savory’s Big Idea

 Holistic Grazing and Application: The Human Factor

 Rapid scalability is even more challenging because Holistic Planned Grazing is complicated with a steep learning curve for those who haven’t done it before.
-The truth is, managing complexity is complex.
+The truth is that managing complexity is complex.
 HPG only works when implemented the right way.
 That might seem obvious - you can say that about anything - but it’s an important point where the environment is involved.

 But you’ll have quieter cohorts on the other end of the spectrum who don’t succeed, either because they didn’t apply Savory’s principles precisely as prescribed or because the ecosystems were too brittle for grazing in the first place.
 Those won’t become Savory Institute testimonials.